govi-csit/Triggering_Email_with_saved-Images-and-Variable-data/README.md

 7\n5.7.8 {BADCREDENTIALS} s10sm9426107qam.7 - gsmtp')

 To resolve this, enable a flag : "Allow less secure apps: ON"  in security settings.
 Please refer https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp for further information.
-    You migh see an error as shown below due to Gmail